dotnet/AspNetCore.Docs/aspnetcore/mvc/models/model-binding.md

 ## Complex types

 A complex type must have a public default constructor and public writable properties to bind.
 When model binding occurs, the class is instantiated using the public default constructor.

-For each property of the complex type, model binding looks through the sources for the name pattern *prefix.property_name*.
+For each property of the complex type, [model binding looks through the sources for the name pattern](https://github.com/dotnet/aspnetcore/blob/v6.0.3/src/Mvc/Mvc.Core/src/ModelBinding/ParameterBinder.cs#L157-L172) *prefix.property_name*.
 If nothing is found, it looks for just *property_name* without the prefix.
+The decision to use the query is not made per property.
+For example the query containing `?Instructor.Id=100&Name=foo`, bound to method `OnGet(Instructor instructor)`,  the resulting object of type `Instructor` contains:

+* `Id` set to `100`.
+* `Name` set to `null`.

 For binding to a parameter, the prefix is the parameter name.
 For binding to a `PageModel` public property, the prefix is the public property name.
 Some attributes have a `Prefix` property that lets you override the default usage of parameter or property name.